xyc-tw/berlin-temp-predictor/README.md

 ## About The Project

 Comparing AR-model, ARIMA, and Prophet in dealing with the time series problem.

+Autoregression model
 ![ar][ar]

+ARIMA model, considering the training time, the ARIMA model is fed with the monthly mean.
 ![arima][arima]

+Facebook Prophet model
 ![prophet][prophet]
-Considering the training time, the ARIMA model is fed with the monthly mean.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>